visibilityspots/blog/content/pages/profile.md

 * nomad / docker setup
 * prometheus implementation
 * azure been used as a public cloud
+* kubernetes gitops based flow using github actions in combination with argo cd

 #### July 2017 - October 2017 | Continuous Integration Engineer - [Zappware](https://zappware.com) - HASSELT